 Cash and cash equivalents consist of cash.
 The Company currently maintains all cash in one institution in the United States.
 Balances at this institution may exceed Federal Deposit Insurance Corporation insured limits.
-Investments are made in accordance with the Company's policies.

 Contingencies

 The Company records accruals for contingencies and legal proceedings expected to be incurred in connection with a loss contingency when it is probable that a liability has been incurred and the amount can be reasonably estimated.